johnnyanigh/hello_world_testing/README.md

 #### web/locust ####

 Load testing for web applications using Locust.

-The example is taken from the following repo:
+The examples are taken from or based on the following site:

 https://github.com/noahgift/docker-flask-locust